zurb/foundation-apps/README.md

 The ability to `sync` transitions together has been delayed from v1.2 to 1.3 and finally as a possibility for 2.0 ([ref](https://github.com/angular/angular.js/issues/2310))

+**Note** Please don't forget to add the `ui-animation` attribute wherever you have `ui-view` in order to hook your animations up to that event!

 ### Additional mock data

 Now that we have views and controllers out of the way, let's talk about mock data.
 As I've said, the controller will pass on ALL front matter to the template/view which means that we can add miscellaneous data to the front-matter and access it in the view!
 The front matter plugin supports standard YAML conventions which means that even arrays are supported!
 Let's see how we can put this to good use.